charanya8/React-Assignment/README.md

 -
 - Technologies used: React Js
 -
-- Instructions for running the project locally: localhost:3000
+- Instructions for running the project locally: to run this project we have to use localhost:3000